Gary Dempsey (Irish footballer)

-Gary William Dempsey (born 15 January 1981) is a retired Irish footballer.
+Gary William Dempsey (born 15 January 1981) is an Irish retired footballer and is currently the manager of Wexford premier league side North End United.

 Career

 Early career

 After a successful career at Cherry Orchard in 1997 Dempsey signed a 4-year contract with Everton and moved to Merseyside soon after his 16th birthday.
 He spent 4 years at Everton and was part of the team that won the FA Youth Cup with the likes of Richard Dunne and Francis Jeffers.
 Dempsey returned to Bray where, over two spells, he scored a total of over 5 goals in 58 total appearances.
-He moved on to Waterford United where he was awarded the Supporters Player of the Year for the 2001-02 League of Ireland season.
+He moved on to Waterford United where he was awarded the Supporters Player of the Year for the 2001–02 League of Ireland season.

 Scotland

 In 2002, he was signed by Scottish side Dunfermline Athletic, where he made 80 league appearances over a three-year period, scoring seven league goals.
 He scored on his debut against Celtic at Parkhead in front of 60,000 fans.
 At Dunfermline, Gary soon established himself a regular in the team and won Young Player of the Year in his first season.
-In his second season, he helped Dunfermline into the 2004 Scottish Cup Final against Celtic in what was the great Henrik Larsson's last game.
-Having lost the final 3–1, Dunfermline secured a place in the 2004-05 UEFA Cup where they lost to Icelandic part timers Fimleikafélag Hafnarfjarðar 4–3 on aggregate with Dempsey scoring in the "home" leg at McDiarmid Park.
+In his second season, he helped Dunfermline into the 2004 Scottish Cup final against Celtic in what was the great Henrik Larsson's last game.
+Having lost the final 3–1, Dunfermline secured a place in the 2004–05 UEFA Cup where they lost to Icelandic part timers Fimleikafélag Hafnarfjarðar 4–3 on aggregate with Dempsey scoring in the "home" leg at McDiarmid Park.

 Dunfermline manager Jimmy Calderwood left the club to manage Aberdeen in 2004.
-Soon afterwards, he signed Dempsey on a two and a half-year deal.
+Soon afterwards, he signed Dempsey on a two-and-a-half-year deal.
 He said after agreeing to play as an amateur for Aberdeen: "I would rather be on the dole than play for Dunfermline".

 Dempsey struggled to hold a place in the Aberdeen first team and he spent time on trial with Doncaster Rovers in January 2006.
 A move failed to materialise, and his future at Aberdeen looked bleak.
 But as the 2005–06 season drew to a close, he forced his way back into the first-team picture after a number of fine bit-part performances.
 On 26 March 2007, Aberdeen announced that he had rejected their final contract offer, and shortly afterwards he signed for Yeovil Town.